nerdxio/eg-eyes/README.md

 ## How to Run

 1. Clone the repository.
-2. Open the project in Android Studio Iguana | 2023.2.1 Patch 1 or any other IDE that supports Kotlin.
+2. Open the project in Android Studio
 3. Build and run the project.

 ## Code Structure